AFRICENTRIC EDUCATION MAKES TEACHERS' JOBS EASIER

 Almost all teachers know that students are more likely to succeed when they believe their teachers like, understand, and value them as individuals.
 What particularly effective teachers comprehend—and express through their teaching—is that many students need more than that.

 For those students, teachers who share appreciative, specific knowledge of their identities, especially in subject-specific ways, are a bold step towards building trust in the transformational potential of school.
-Building that rapport can be easy, beginning with simpy pronouncing names correctly (or learning how to do so—which is what teachers expect students to do, and principals expect to teachers with their own names).
+Building that rapport can be easy, beginning with simply pronouncing names correctly (or learning how to do so—which is what teachers expect students to do, and principals expect to teachers with their own names).

 While possessing knowledge of students' cultures makes knowing how to pronounce their names that much easier, it's also a gateway to using (and properly pronouncing) greetings and important cultural concepts or references points from students' heritages.
 Such cultural knowledge is especially powerful for helping students understand curricular relevance.